 No, they are actually two separate products.
 A home warranty allows for the servicing and replacing of home systems like electric, plumbing, and appliances.
 Homeowners insurance, on the other hand, protects against damage done to your home.

 For example, if you have a sudden leak that floods your first floor, your home insurance policy would most likely cover the cleanup and replacement of damaged flooring.
 But if your dishwasher stops working, your insurance wouldn’t cover it — but a home warranty probably would.

 Another major difference is that a home warranty is elective coverage.
 Homeowners insurance is required if you take out a mortgage on your home.
 If you don’t have it, the lender won’t approve your application.
 The fee is usually annual, but the monthly equivalent will be included in your mortgage payment and put into an escrow account by your loan servicer.

-Once you’ve selected a provider that suits your needs, apply for coverage and remit payment when your application is approved.
+Once you’ve selected a home warranty company that suits your needs, apply for coverage and remit payment when your application is approved.
 The plan will be valid for a year and can be renewed when it expires.
 Also, keep in mind that an inspection probably won’t be necessary to secure coverage.

 Is a home warranty part of closing costs?